Code-Institute-Submissions/ejiro-design-food-creation_MarResub/README.md

 * clicked on pages on the side menu
 * navigate to source and clicked on main
 * the site link was published

+## Supported Screen and Browser
+* The site is supported by all screens and browser

 ## CREDIT
 ### Content